Social Security Benefits for Divorced Spouses

 Calculate Your Benefits

-Understanding your divorced spouse benefit options starts with knowing the numbers.
-Use the SSA.tools calculator to estimate your own Social Security benefit based on your earnings record.
+Use the ssa.tools calculator to estimate your own Social Security benefit based on your earnings record.
 If you know your ex-spouse's approximate benefit amount, you can compare to see whether your own benefit or the divorced spouse benefit would be higher.

 For a deeper understanding of how benefits are calculated, see our guides on Primary Insurance Amount (PIA) and Spousal Benefits and Filing Dates.